Characterising planar Cayley graphs and Cayley complexes in terms of group presentations: Preliminaries

-The \defi{Cayley complex} $X$ of a group presentation $P= (S,R)$ is the universal cover of its presentation complex, see \cite{hatcher}.
-From this we derive the \defi{\sfed} Cayley complex of $P$ as follows.
-Firstly, \fe\ pair of parallel edges $e,e'$, resulting from an involution in $S$, we identify $e$ with $e'$, glueing them together according to a homeomorphism from $e$ to $e'$ that maps each endvertex to itself.
+The \defi{Cayley complex} $X$ of a group presentation $P= (S,R)$ is the universal cover of its \defi{presentation complex}, which is a 2-dimensional cell complex with a single vertex, one loop at the vertex for each generator in $S$, and one 2-cell for each relation in $R$ bounded by the loops corresponding to the generators appearing in $R$, see \cite{hatcher}.
+The 1-skeleton of this Cayley complex is the Cayley graph corresponding to the group presentation $(S,R)$.
+From the Cayley complex we derive the \defi{\sfed} Cayley complex of $P$ as follows.
+Firstly, \fe\ pair of parallel edges $e,e'$, resulting from an involution in $S$, we identify $e$ with $e'$, gluing them together according to a homeomorphism from $e$ to $e'$ that maps each endvertex to itself.
 We remove any 2-simplices of $X$ that were bounded by the circle $e \cup e'$; all other 2-simplices incident with $e$ or $e'$ are preserved.
 In the resulting 2-complex $X'$, we define two 2-simplices to be \defi{equivalent} if they have the same boundary.
 Removing all but one of the elements of each equivalence class from $X'$ we obtain the \defi{\sfed} Cayley complex of $P$.

 Equivalently, we can define the {\sfed\ Cayley complex} of $P= (S,R)$ by building the corresponding \Cg, identifying each pair of parallel edges into a single edge, and then for every cycle $C$ of this graph induced by a relator in $R$, introducing a 2-simplex having $C$ as its boundary.